haozes/haozes.github.io/_posts/2020-05-26-yaoyao-faqs-en.md

 #####  1. Please reboot the watch.
 #####  2. Please check if the "double under" mode is checked, in double under mode, single shake will be reduced by half.

-The normal error is in the 1% to 5% range, adjust the sensitivity if the error is smaller than the actual times.
+The normal error is in the 1% to 5% range, adjust the sensitivity  on watch app setting if the error is smaller than the actual times.
-Turn up the sensitivity data.
+Turn up the sensitivity.
 Otherwise, turn it down.

 Sensitivity settings.
 ![Sentivity](http://cdn.onlytalk.top/blog/faq4_en.jpg)